hyperledger/iroha/docs/source/api/queries.rst

     :header: "Code", "Error Name", "Description", "How to solve"

-    "1", "Could not get block", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Query's creator does not have a permission to get block", "Grant the necessary permission" "3", "Invalid height", "Supplied height is not uint_64 or greater than the ledger's height", "Check the height and try again"
+    "1", "Could not get block", "Internal error happened", "Try again or contact developers" "2", "No such permissions", "Query's creator does not have a permission to get block", "Grant `can_get_block <../maintenance/permissions.html#can-get-blocks>`__ permission"
+    "3", "Invalid height", "Supplied height is not uint_64 or greater than the ledger's height", "Check the height and try again"

 Get Signatories